stbrumme/length-limited-prefix-codes/README.md

 The return value is the longest bit length or zero if the algorithm failed.

-However, this shared interface comes with a little bit of overhead - sometimes doubling code size and/or execution time.\
+However, this shared interface comes with a little bit of overhead: sometimes doubling code size and/or execution time.
-Therefore most files have a second public function which is more specialized for its algorithm but may have a few restrictions.\
+Therefore most files have a second public function which is more specialized for its algorithm but may have a few restrictions.
 A common case is that the histogram has to be sorted.